-Nicolas Roussakis, a composer and a founder of the American Composers Orchestra, passed away in 1994 at the age of 60.
-He was born in Athens, moved to the United States at the age of 15 and was granted citizenship at 21.
+Nicolas Roussakis (1934-1994), composer and founder of the American Composers Orchestra, was born in Athens, moved to the United States at the age of 15 and was granted U.S. citizenship at 21.
 He earned a doctorate in music at Columbia University, where he taught from 1968-77, and he studied in Germany on a Fulbright grant.
-Most recently, he was on the faculty at Rutgers University in New Brunswick, N.J.
-He won several awards for his compositions.
+He served on the faculty at Rutgers University in New Brunswick, N.J. and won several awards for his compositions.
 He received commissions from the National Endowment for the Arts and the New York State Council on the Arts and received two fellowships from the New Jersey State Council on the Arts.